What Is Connected TV? How CTV Advertising Works (2026)

 MNTN

 Our first example is one put forward by MNTN (that’s us), starring our very own Chief Creative Officer, Ryan Reynolds.
-We admit we may be partial, but it’s for good reason – we deploy our proprietary CTV advertising platform to boost our brand, and it works.
+We admit we may be partial, but it’s for good reason.
+We deploy our platform to boost our brand, and it works.
 Take a look!

 Rumpl